anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 A Join Proxy can operate in two modes:

 1. Stateful mode
 2. Stateless mode

 The advantages and disadvantages of the two modes are presented in {{jp-comparison}}.

+## Mode Implementation and Configuration Requirements

 For a Join Proxy implementation on a node, there are three possible scenarios: